JPM4/prep-work/coding-test-1/README.md

 [chris-pine]: http://filepi.com/i/kF0llED
 [ruby-monk]: https://rubymonk.com/learning/books/1-ruby-primer

-After you have ready the three parts of Introduction to Programming, you should begin the practice problems.
+After you have read the three parts of Introduction to Programming, you should begin the practice problems.
 Doing the practice problems will build your familiarity with Ruby, and give you a good idea what the level of difficulty is on the coding challenge. **Complete all the